Should You Take Nattokinase On An Empty Stomach?

 Source: “PURIFICATION AND CHARACTERIZATION OF NATTOKINASE FROM CULTURAL FILTRATE OF RED ALGA PORPHYRA DENTATA FERMENTED BY BACILLUS SUBTILIS N1,” Journal of Marine Science and Technology: Vol. 23: Iss.
 2, Article 13.

-Vitamin K2 is heat stable.
-It is a fat-soluble vitamin like A, D, and E. We need fat or oil in the intestines to absorb them.
+Vitamin K2 is heat-stable.
+It is a fat-soluble vitamin like A, D, and E. We need fat or oil in the intestines to absorb it.
 That is another reason why natto should be taken with food and not on an empty stomach.

 Vitamin K2 is light sensitive, so keep your natto covered while defrosting.